 For queues, when the queue rate is in percent-rate either a local-limit or a port-limit can be applied.

-When the local-limit is used the percent-rate is relative to the queue's parent scheduler rate, when the port-limit is used the percent-rate is relative to the rate of the port to which the queue is attached. port-limit is the default.
+When the local-limit is used the percent-rate is relative to the queue's parent scheduler rate or the agg-rate rate at egress, when the port-limit is used the percent-rate is relative to the rate of the port (including the ingress-rate/egress-rate setting) to which the queue is attached. port-limit is the default.